Ro Laren: Star Trek: The Next Generation

 In the episode "Rascals", Ro, Picard, Guinan, and Keiko O'Brien (Rosalind Chao) are transformed into adolescent versions of themselves while retaining their adult intelligence.
 As children, they foil a Ferengi plot to steal the Enterprise and sell the crew as slave labor.

 In her final episode, "Preemptive Strike", Ro returns to the Enterprise as a lieutenant after spending a year at Starfleet Advanced Tactical Training.
 During the course of her training, her commanding officer, Lieutenant Commander Chakotay, resigns from Starfleet to join the Maquis when his father is killed by the Cardassians.
 She is asked by Starfleet to infiltrate the rebel Maquis, who are undermining the Federation treaty with Cardassia.
-During the mission, she finds her loyalties in conflict with her duties as she becomes increasingly sympathetic to the plight of the Maquis.
+During the mission, she finds her loyalties in conflict with her duties, as she becomes increasingly sympathetic to the plight of the Maquis.
 Despite Picard's effort to force her to do her duty, she joins the rebel group.
 Riker says she seemed pretty sure she was doing the right thing, though she regrets disappointing Picard.
-Picard remains silent since Ro's betrayal clearly wounded him.
+Clearly wounded by Ro's betrayal, Picard remains silent.

 Star Trek: Picard

 Ro later returns in "Imposters", the fifth episode of the third season of Star Trek: Picard.
 Since leaving the Enterprise, Ro had turned herself in to Starfleet and was recruited by Starfleet Intelligence due to her experience with infiltrating terrorist organizations.
-She arrives on the Titan-A to presumably interrogate Picard and Riker for hijacking the ship but, after a heated exchange with Picard over her betrayal, reveals she is investigating the changelings and believes Starfleet has been compromised at the highest levels.
-Ro gives Picard a head start to get away but is betrayed by her security team, actually changelings in disguise, and sacrifices herself to cripple the Intrepid in order to allow the Titan-A to escape, but not before giving Picard her Bajoran earring, revealed by Riker to be a data-chip containing files on her entire investigation.
-An incoming transmission reveals that she was Worf's and Raffi's mysterious handler.
-Picard is greatly affected by her loss.
+She arrives on the Titan-A to presumably interrogate Picard and Riker for hijacking the ship, but after a heated exchange with Picard over her betrayal, reveals she is investigating the changelings and believes Starfleet has been compromised at the highest levels.
+Ro gives Picard a head start to get away, but is betrayed by her security team, actually changelings in disguise, and sacrifices herself to cripple the Intrepid to allow the Titan-A to escape, but not before giving Picard her Bajoran earring, revealed by Riker to be a data chip containing files on her entire investigation.
+An incoming transmission reveals that she was Worf and Raffi's mysterious handler.
+Before her death, Picard and Ro manage to come to terms with her betrayal, with Picard finally coming to understand her decisions.
+Her death greatly affects Picard.